unstoppabledomains/live-docs/src/send-and-receive-crypto-payments/direct-blockchain-calls/resolve-unstoppable-domain-names.md

 async function resolveBothChains(tokenId, interestedKeys) {
- // try to resolve the polygon network first fetchContractData(poligonContract, interestedKeys, tokenId).then(data => {
+ // try to resolve the polygon network first fetchContractData(polygonContract, interestedKeys, tokenId).then(data => {
    if (isEmpty(data.owner)) {
-     // if no owner for domain found on poligon look up the eth network return resolveEthNetwork(tokenId, interestedKeys);
+     // if no owner for domain found on polygon look up the eth network return resolveEthNetwork(tokenId, interestedKeys);
    }